 DIGS 30009/CLAS 35415.
 Text Into Data: Digital Philology

 Corpus research used to mean collecting data by hand by copying examples from texts onto index cards, or consulting indices to particular authors and works to collect examples.
 Digital text corpora allow us to query large corpora, and to develop our own corpora to suit our particular research questions.
 This course introduces students to Digital Philology in the Classics, arguably the most flourishing sector of the Digital Humanities.

-Students will do a combination of readings from secondary literature, 'lab work' to suit their own research interests, and present a final project.
-This course is open to undergraduates and graduates.
+Courses cross-listed in Digital Studies such as the ones above are always appropriate electives for DIGS MA students.
 Other suitable electives are offered in several different departments and programs.
 Examples of potential courses include: